Updated at the 2016 AGM.

 The Fixtures sub-committee shall act in accordance with An Treorai Oifigiul and Offaly County by-laws.

 1. Oversee the competition draws for all grades

-2. Fix match dates for all grades in accordance with master plan agreed by County Board.
+2. Fix match dates from U14 up in accordance with master plan agreed by County Board.

 4. Deal with requests on Fixtures.

 5. Deal with inter-club disputes on fixtures

 Changes to a fixture may take place on the following basis:

 1. Both clubs are in agreement to an alternate date provided.